Climatik-Project/Climatik-Project/README.md

 2. Identifies the LLM inference deployments with higher token/watts ratios.
 3. Prioritizes the deployments with higher token/watts ratios by allowing a higher number of maximum replicas compared to less efficient deployments.
-4. Adjusts the `maxReplicaCount` of the KEDA ScaleObjects based on the power usage and the priority assigned to each deployment.
+4. Adjusts the `maxReplicaCount` of the KEDA ScaledObjects based on the power usage and the priority assigned to each deployment.

 By selectively allowing a higher number of replicas for more power-efficient deployments, the power capping operator